NVIDIA/aistore/bench/http2/README.md

 - `-bucket`: the name of the bucket to put them in (default: local_benchmark_bucket)
 - `-workers`: The number of workers to use to put files (default: 10)

-2. [create_local_bucket](./create_local_bucket) creates a local bucket in AIStore.
+2. [create_local_bucket](./create_local_bucket) creates an ais bucket in AIStore.
 It takes one parameter:

-- B: The local bucket to create
+- B: The ais bucket to create

 #### Examples
 ```bash